2023-2024 Saddleback College Promise Program Frequently Asked Questions

 Yes, the Promise Program does admit students with verified accommodations, including reduced course loads.
 Please get in contact with the DSPS office to learn more about the accommodations that you may be eligible for at Saddleback College.

-Students must have a high school diploma or the equivalent to be able to complete the 2023-2024 FAFSA or Dream Act application which is a requirement for the Promise Program.
-If you do not complete your High School Diploma or the equivalent by the end of the summer, you will not qualify for the Promise Program.
+In order to be eligible for the Promise Program, students need to have either a high school diploma or its equivalent and must complete the FAFSA or Dream Act application.
+It is important to note that if you do not obtain your high school diploma or its equivalent by the end of summer, you will no longer meet the requirements for the Promise Program.

 No, with the exception of the EOPS/CARE program*.
 A requirement of the program is that the Promise students must access all other financial assistance for which they are eligible before accessing Promise benefits.
 If all of your textbook costs are covered by book vouchers from other Saddleback College programs, then you will not receive an additional textbook voucher for books from the Promise Program.